jojedas/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 After having named the template, choose default values for the following fields:

-- :guilabel:`Quotation expires after`: choose a number of days for which the quotation is valid.
+- :guilabel:`Quotation expires after`: choose the number of days for which the quotation is valid.
 - :guilabel:`Online confirmation`: after sending the quotation by email, choose if the customer should confirm it online on their portal: